 Resumes can be deceiving when it comes to someone’s communication skills, but an interview almost never fails.
 Start with email correspondence to see how timely their replies are, then prepare to see how well they articulate during the interview.

-Communication is key to the remote worker role.
+Communication is key to the remote freelancer role.
 Remote freelancers should be proactive about asking clarifying questions, letting you know what projects they are working on, and promptly replying to any questions or concerns you may have.
 This aspect of the task is more clearly defined by you, however.

 If you would like remote freelancers to be available for video chats between 8pm and 5pm, say so.
 If you would like a daily update on work completed or how close a project is to completion, put it into the task description.
 Setting clear expectations ahead of time helps to ensure more lucid communication from remote freelancers.

 Set further expectations for time off if you want to avoid another headache altogether.
-Every worker you hire should inform you ahead of time when they will be away from their desk for more than a day.
+Every freelancer you hire should inform you ahead of time when they will be away from their desk for more than a day.
 Your business depends on them, and there’s nothing quite as nerve-racking as remote freelancers disappearing on you for three days at a time.

 Keep up communication, too, but not just in the form of assignments and work-talk.
 You can get to know remote freelancers better by engaging with them in conversation about industry news.
 This is an excellent way to keep things professional while learning about their character, passion for the work, and their ability to adapt to changing techniques or adhere to emerging guidelines.